INFORMATION PAGE FOR THE 2021 NSW STATE CYCLOCROSS CHAMPIONSHIPS

 Update on this weekends NSW CX State Championships and Covid-19:

-Parking area at Paul Oval, circles in purple.
+Parking area at Paul Oval, the circle in purple off Milina Road.

 The course is right there, walk north to the Pony Club through the gate at the end of the parking area.